ax-llm/ax/src/docs/src/content/docs/start/quick.md

 description: Jump into building with Ax
 ---

-Build intelligent agents with ease, inspired by the power of "Agentic workflows" and the Stanford DSP paper.
+Build intelligent agents with ease, inspired by the power of "Agentic workflows" and the Stanford DSPy paper.
 Seamlessly integrates with multiple LLMs and VectorDBs to build RAG pipelines or collaborative agents that can solve complex problems.
-Advanced features streaming validation, multi-modal DSP, etc.
+Advanced features streaming validation, multi-modal DSPy, etc.

 ## Install